nansencenter/DAPPER/README.md

 * IEnKS code*  (Bocquet)
 * pyda         (Hickman)

-*Has been inspirational in the development of DAPPER.
+*: Has been inspirational in the development of DAPPER.

 Implementation choices